partumscripto/partumscripto.github.io/articles/20210927-what-is-impolite.md

 # What is impolite?

-- opening your mouth when eating
+- Opening your mouth when eating
-- talking when you are eating
+- Talking when you are eating
-- dropping your left hand when eating
+- Dropping your left hand when eating
-- complaining
+- Complaining
-- lying
+- Lying
-- dying
+- Dying
-- bullying
+- Bullying